scorecardresearch

 Sources in the BJP have told ThePrint on multiple occasions that Fadnavis had lost favour with the party leadership for some time after his failure to form a BJP government in Maharashtra after the 2019 election, despite the party emerging as single-largest in the assembly.

-The reason for BJP’s inability to form government at the time was the Shiv Sena walking out of its alliance with the BJP after the election, alleging that the BJP was reneging on its promise of sharing all posts, including the CM’s chair, equally.
-The Shiv Sena eventually cobbled together an alliance of ideological rivals, Congress and NCP, to keep the BJP out of power.
+The reason for BJP’s inability to form government at the time was the Shiv Sena walking out of its alliance with the BJP after the election, alleging that it was reneging on the promise of sharing all posts, including the CM’s chair, equally.
+The Shiv Sena eventually cobbled together an alliance of ideological rivals, the Congress and the NCP, to keep the BJP out of power.

-However, the BJP leader has bounced back since then, helming the party’s campaign for major victories in the assembly elections in Bihar and Goa in 2020 and 2022, and most recently the Rajya Sabha and MLC elections in Maharashtra earlier this month, which kicked off the MVA’s turmoil.
+However, the BJP leader has bounced back since then, helming the party’s campaign for major victories in the assembly elections in Bihar and Goa in 2020 and 2022, and the Rajya Sabha and the MLC elections in Maharashtra in 2022, which kicked off the Maha Vikas Aghadi’s turmoil and was followed by a vertical split in the Shiv Sena.

-According to political observers, Fadnavis has also worked hard to strengthen the party’s base in Maharashtra since the formation of the MVA government, extensively traveling through the state during the two waves of the Covid-19 pandemic, and also taking stock on the ground after floods in different parts of Maharashtra last year.
+According to political observers, Fadnavis also worked hard to strengthen the party’s base in Maharashtra since the formation of the MVA government under Uddhav Thackeray, extensively traveling during the two waves of the Covid pandemic, and also taking stock on the ground after floods in different parts of the state last year.

-Fadnavis also kept the MVA government on its toes with scathing criticism of the MVA’s governance, and using his influence within the state’s bureaucracy to target the government with official records on issues such as the Aarey Metro car shed, the Sachin Waze case and an alleged IPS transfers and postings racket.
+Fadnavis also kept the MVA government on its toes with scathing criticism of its governance, and using his influence within the state’s bureaucracy to target the government with official records on issues such as the Aarey Metro car shed, the Sachin Waze case, and an alleged IPS transfers and postings racket.

 “Fadnavis turned out to be a very successful Opposition leader.
 He constantly had tours, programmes, and kept the MVA government on the back foot with his criticisms.
 In the entire duration of the MVA government, he was setting the narrative for the political discourse and constantly tried to expose the rifts between the three parties of the MVA,” political analyst Hemant Desai told ThePrint.